Ard3ny/ard3ny.github.io/_posts/2023-02-12-Cloud-Init-Proxmox-Templates.md

 Generally, “cloud images” are configured to run in a IaaS (infrastructure as a service), but we can use them as an easy jumping point for VM deployment in our own homelab.

-What’s even the difference between your homelab and Cloudflare for example, right pfff?!
+What’s even the difference between your homelab and Cloudflare for example, right?!

 ## What OS to choose?
 The major ones are usually cloudInit supported (ubuntu,debian, CentStream, almaLinux).
 You can find some of them on these sites, but you can just google around as well.